folivetti/srtree/apps/symregg/README.md

 ### Method 1: Pre-compile binaries

-Go to the [releases](https://github.com/folivetti/srtree/tags) page, download the eggp binary corresponding to your OS and rename it to `easter`.
+Go to the [releases](https://github.com/folivetti/srtree/tags) page, download the eggp binary corresponding to your OS and rename it to `symregg`.

 Note: Windows and OSX releases are untested, for Windows Mingw with libnlopt are required.